intersel/Blapy/README.md

 If the received json data is an array (like in the above example), Blapy will automatically add a property "blapyIndex" setting the index of the item in the array.

-For the above example, the parsed data will actually be
+For the above example, the json data to be parsed on the template will actually be
 ```json
 [
   {"firstname":"Emmanuel","blapyIndex":"1"},